 Chesapeake Bay Eco Cruise

 Join this private eco tour and experience the serenity and natural beauty of the Chesapeake Bay tributaries.
 A marine biologist/naturalist will help you spot, identify, and learn more about the wildlife around you and point out historical landmarks along the way.
-You will cruise the bay while watching the watermen harvesting the bay's bounty.
-This cruise includes an onboard aquarium for viewing the critters.
+You will cruise the bay while watching the watermen harvesting its bounty.
+This cruise includes an onboard aquarium for viewing the marine life.

 Other St. Michaels Activities